The internet is full of task management programs. In this battle, two tools are TickTick and Todoist. What would the comparison look like?

 Task history: Todoist shows the task history for free.

-Filters: Todoist offers the filters option for free, while TickTick puts this feature in the premium version.
-Filters with the help of queries, allow you to organize tasks.
+Filters: Todoist offers the filter option for free, while TickTick puts this feature in the premium version.
+Filters, with the help of queries, allow you to organize tasks.

 Attachments: Todoist supports attaching files to tasks.
 TickTick only supports one attachment per day.

-Apps are part of the Todoist vs. TickTick comparison because mobile is also used for task management these days.
-The mobile apps of both are similar to the desktop ones in terms of features.
+The mobile apps are similar to the desktop ones in terms of features.

-Both use the default Android and iOS layouts, while you can sign in and up using the same type of options.
-Moving to widgets on Android, you find ten widgets for TickTick, while Todoist comes with three widgets in total.
+Both use the default Android and iOS layouts, while you can sign in and up using the same options.
+TickTick mobile app has a Pomodoro timer feature that can also play music to help you focus.

 Premium and pricing